 i. to establish national CIRTs, including CIRTs responsible for government-to-government cooperation, where needed or currently lacking, as appropriate;

-ii. to collaborate closely with relevant organizations, and ITU-T, in this regard, taking into consideration Resolution 58 (Rev. Geneva, 2022); iii. to facilitate exchanging best practices among their national CIRTs;
+ii. to collaborate closely with relevant organizations, and ITU-T, in this regard, taking into consideration Resolution 58 (Rev. New Delhi, 2024) of WTSA; iii. to facilitate exchanging best practices among their national CIRTs, including participation in relevant CIRT initiatives, such as FIRST;

 iv. to encourage the use of emerging telecommunications/ICTs to enhance technical capabilities of CIRTs;